Search

 • Limited to certain pipe sizes

-• High flows rates can cause damage or inaccuracies
+• High flow rates can cause damage or inaccuracies

 • Moving components need regular maintenance and replacement